 Achilles Tendonitis and Plantar Fasciitis can be treated in several different ways.
-Your podiatrist at Premier Podiatry in Clifton, NJ will be able to recommend the best course of action after examining you.
+Your podiatrist at Premier Podiatry practice will be able to recommend the best course of action after examining you.
 Home remedies, rest and wearing good supportive shoes can help to a considerable level.

 Who should you see for treatment of the Achilles Tendonitis and Plantar Fasciitis: